 Amy Sharrocks is a live artist, sculptor and film-maker who invites people to come on journeys in which their own experience, communication and expression are a vital part.
-Undertaking these journeys with a sense of humour, joy and risk, Amy creates work that is rich, unpredictable and different every time.
-This invitation and the bravery and invention of people’s responses, produces new avenues for exploration and fantastic visions within the everyday.
+Her work gives careful consideration to the impact we have on each other and the world.